furqanali945/Conquering-Responsive-Layouts/README.md

 ## Solution 3

 I have developed the section based on the provided design.
 Also, utilize the topics we have covered in the first week such as rem, em, max-width, vh, media queries etc.

+## Challenge 1 Flexbox

+- The headings in the first row must be a different color
+- The two .col at the bottom must go next to one another
+- The section at the bottom should have a dark background color and a different color of text.
+- I've removed the "gap" that I created, so you'll have to add it back in

+## Solution 1 Flexbox

+- To set .col after one another I have set the main row as flex.
+- Also, to set background I have used a wrapper div on the section as main div.
+- I have made the gap between .col using sibling selectors as gap is not yet supported completely on old browsers.